R3D347HR4Y/proxynode/README.md

 - The SOCKS5 proxy is configured without authentication
 - Traffic is routed through your Tailscale network
-- Container exposes port 1080 for the SOCKS5 proxy
+- Container exposes port 1080 for testing

 ## Troubleshooting